As product people, we don't want to create something that's just good. We want it to resonate with people.

 These two pain points are related.
 If you're not confident that people will like what you've made, it's hard to promote it.

-No one wants to send out party invitations, and have zero people show up on a Friday night.
+No one wants to send out invitations, and have zero people show up for their party.

 You never truly get over the fear of launching something no one wants.